v81d/Plexiglass-Login/README.md

 ### Installation

-1. Download the repository as a .zip file
+1. Download the repository as a .zip file.

-2. Extract the compressed file
+2. Extract the compressed file.

-3. Edit the code and tweak the settings to your preference
+3. Edit the code and tweak the settings to your preferences.

-4. Upload/deploy it onto your site
+4. Upload/deploy it onto your site.

 ## Author(s)